-In summary, the NSSGA would prefer to see the provisions not explicitly mandated by the MINER Act given additional time for study prior to incorporation into the Part 100 revisions.
+In summary, we would prefer to see the provisions not explicitly mandated by the MINER Act given additional time for study prior to incorporation into the Part 100 revisions.
 The use of an advisory panel to evaluate the economic issues, data supporting the assumption that increased penalties drives safety performance and the effects of the penalty assessment process on improving safety and health could lead to proactive improvements for this industry.
-The following issues are significant to the aggregate industry:
+The following issues are significant to the our industry: Give our opinion credence, value and weight on the Part 100